 Dealing with your feedback and complaints

-Find out about 'how was it for you?' our system for dealing with your feedback and complaints.
+Find out about 'how was it for you?' our system for dealing with your feedback and complaints or download information about our complaints and customer feedback policy and procedures.

 All feedback will be treated fairly and given equal importance, but complaints about some services must by law follow special rules and timescales set by central Government.